God Bless the Red Krayola and All Who Sail With It: Recording and production

-Reception
+Release and critical reception

+Contemporary reviews

-The album failed to live up to the commercial success of The Parable of Arable Land: it sold only around 6,000 copies and was dismissed by most critics.
+God Bless the Red Krayola and All Who Sail With It was released in May 1968 and failed to live up to the commercial success of The Parable of Arable Land: it sold only around 6,000 copies and was dismissed by most critics.
 The Chicago Seed reviewed it on July 7, 1968.
 They compared the record to their debut and disliked the change in direction:

 Unfortunately, the Crayola has fallen prey to the same exhaustion that seems to have hit so many other interesting groups.
 The handball noises in "The Shirt" are poor compensation for the absence of the Familiar Ugly.

+On December 7, 1968, Larry Sepulvado and John Burks partially reviewed the album in an article of Rolling Stone magazine: "[The Red Krayola's] second album focuses on the acute cleverness of Mayo and Steve.
+Though the album is self-indulgent at times, the 22 songs express a wit judged on its own terms to be as direct as a B.C. comic strip".

+At the time, International Artists promoted God Bless through radio spots and promotional posters, the label also intended for the band to tour the album across the States and record a music video.
+Thompson stated, "When it came out we got a call from a DJ at the radio station that had run the [KNUZ] battle of the bands I mentioned.
+He wanted us to do things for him to use, funny slugs to break up his show.
+We declined—stupidly.
+It didn't do business, though the label liked it.
+It is a funny enough record."

-The band fell out with International Artists, and as demands grew for Tommy Smith elsewhere, they could not play the songs live as intended.
-As a result, they disbanded.
-Steve Cunningham moved to Vienna in 1969 to study linguistics whilst Thompson moved on to other endeavors.
-Thompson formed a new incarnation of Red Krayola in the late 1970s.
+Red Krayola fell out with International Artists, and as demands grew for Tommy Smith elsewhere, they could not tour the album live as intended.
+As a result, the group disbanded.
+Steve Cunningham moved to Vienna in 1969 to study linguistics whilst Thompson moved on to other endeavors such as recording his solo album for the Walt Andrus label Texas Revolution, and working with the conceptual art group Art & Language.
+The band would not reform until the late 1970s, when Thompson moved to England.